LivePersonInc/developer-center/pages/documents/SecurityAndAuthenication/MutualTLSAuthentication/MtlsAPI/Introduction/introduction.md

 #### Run time

   * Run the [check mapping method](mtls-methods-check-mapping-configuration.html) for the configured service name/url/siteId, this will indicate that all the data is saved successfully and can be used.
   * [Forward](mtls-methods-forward-post-request.html) the request using the preconfigured parameters (if all previous step passed then this step should not fail).
+This request will now be authenticated with mTLS.

 ### Prerequisites